tsundarren/Database-Project/README.md

 The team working on this project consists of Darrenmond Chao.

 ## Description
 The project is an extension of an exisitng data base that lacks rating system.
-Using sql, the rating system will exist outside of said database but will allow users to rate both restaurants and delivery drivers.
+Using mysql, the rating system will exist outside of said database but will allow users to rate both restaurants and delivery drivers.

 ## Use Case for Rating System